JobService/job-service/docs/en-us/Getting-Started.md

 ## Deploying End-To-End System

-In order to run an end-to-end Job Service system we need to run the Batch Worker and another service to send the tasks to, in this case the Example Worker.
+In order to test an end-to-end Job Service system we need to deploy and run the Job Service, Job Tracking Worker, Batch Worker and another service to send the tasks to, in this case the Example Worker.

+Firstly deploy the Job Service using Chateau as described above.

 ### Batch Worker

-The Batch Worker can be run using Chateau.
+The Batch Worker can be deployed using Chateau.

 Prerequisites for running the Batch Worker can be found [here](https://github.hpe.com/caf/chateau/blob/develop/services/batch-worker/README.md).